Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.rst

       --ignore-pattern IGNORE_PATTERN
                             Any line containing this pattern will be ignored.
       --ignore-regex IGNORE_REGEX
-                            Any line matching this python regex will be ignored.
+                            Any line matching this Python regex will be ignored.
+      --insecure            This option explicitly allows to perform "insecure" SSL connections.
+Default: True
-      --suppress-lines      Suppress the found lines in the output, only report the number of findings.
+      --no-proxy            Do not use a proxy.
+Default: False --suppress-lines      Suppress the found lines in the output, only report the number of findings.
-      -w WARN, --warning WARN
+      --timeout TIMEOUT     Network timeout in seconds.
+Default: 5 (seconds) -w WARN, --warning WARN
                             Set the warning threshold for the number of found warning matches.
 Default: 1